 Students and faculty are based at the Salinas Outreach Clinic, on San Antonio's west side, at a regional campus in Laredo and at the Children's Hospital of San Antonio, in addition to the Pediatric Clinic on the UT Health San Antonio campus.

 Region 11 Medicaid Mobile Dental Program

-Part of the Texas Dental Medicaid Initiative, the UT Health Science Center Mobile Dental Clinics are based in Laredo, Texas, and travel to various rural areas to provide comprehensive care to children who are either participating in Medicaid or are Medicaid-eligible.
+Part of the Texas Dental Medicaid Initiative, the UT Health San Antonio Mobile Dental Clinics are based in Laredo, Texas, and travel to various rural areas to provide comprehensive care to children who are either participating in Medicaid or are Medicaid-eligible.
 We serve children from birth to age 21.
 The van spends two days a week in one location, then moves to another location, following a schedule for follow-up care.
 For more information or to schedule an appointment, call (956) 229-9830.